uisautomation/django-boilerplate/{{ cookiecutter.project_slug }}/doc/developer.rst

 The `tox <https://tox.readthedocs.io/>`_ automation tool is used to run tests inside their own virtualenv.
 This way we can be sure that we know which packages are required to run the tests.
-By default tests are run in a sqlite database within a per-environment temporary directory.
+By default tests are run in a Postgres database created by docker-compose.
 Other databases can be used by setting the ``DJANGO_DB_...`` environment variables.
 See :any:`database-config`.

 .. code-block:: bash

-    $ tox
+    $ ./tox.sh

 By default, ``tox`` will run the test suite using the version of Python used when we deploy and will compile a local version of the documentation.
 The ``-e``